Yoga Studio and Online Yoga School

 This course will provide an overview of yoga from a historical and philosophical perspective to situate its evolution and application in our culture and our times.
 The philosophical foundation of yoga and the key teachings of the tradition (including traditional texts: Patanjali’s Yoga Sutras, the Bhagavad Gita, the Upanishads) will be covered.

-Beginning a pranayama practice is an extremely daunting task.
-This course is a step by step guide and aims at supporting and educating you to help get you started.
-Fundamental principles of pranayama will be explored and practiced, deepening your understanding of how the movement of breath affects both the body and mind.
-The anatomy of breathing, philosophy of breathing, and specific pranayama techniques will be discussed, including instruction on ujjayi, violma, and bhramari breaths that form the foundation of traditional pranayama techniques.
+The fundamental principles, anatomy and techniques of Pranayama will be explored and practiced, deepening the student’s understanding of how the movement of breath affects both body and mind.
 Specific techniques of breath, body awareness and how to set up for pranayama practice will also be covered, as well as contraindications and cautions in the practice.

 Like people, yoga sequences come in a variety of shapes and sizes and because of this makes sequencing yoga classes an art form.
 This course is intended for new or experienced yoga teachers looking to enhance their sequencing skills and inject creativity, education and inspiration into their classes.
 This module will take you through a variety of experiential and anatomically based yoga sequences in order to deepen your understanding of yoga asana.
 These sequencing methods will be examined, dissected and emitted back to you so that you may offer clear guided instruction through safe and effective practice sequences.